jenkinsci/synopsys-detect-plugin/README.md

 You can download the latest artifact from releases: https://updates.jenkins-ci.org/download/plugins/blackduck-detect/

 # Documentation
-Documentation for Detect for Jenkins can be found [here](https://documentation.blackduck.com/bundle/integrations-detect/page/integrations/jenkinsplugin/jenkins.html)
+Documentation for Black Duck Detect for Jenkins can be found [here](https://documentation.blackduck.com/bundle/integrations-detect/page/integrations/jenkinsplugin/jenkins.html)